-Call for papers will open Oct.
-1.
+Call for papers will open in mid-October.

 Sergio M. González’s dissertation explores twentieth-century Latino immigration, religion, and community formation in Milwaukee.